EngBaz/Advanced-GraphRAG/README.md

     ```
 3. Install the required dependencies by running <code>pip install -r requirements.txt</code>

+4. Create a folder and name it <code>documents</code> to put the PDF file

-4. Obtain an API key from OpenAI and Cohere AI.
+5. Obtain an API key from OpenAI and Cohere AI.
 Store the Cohere API key in a <code>.env</code> file with the corresponsding name <code>COHERE_API_KEY</code>.

-5. Obtain Noe4j <code>url</code>, <code>username</code> and <code>password</code>
+6. Obtain Noe4j <code>url</code>, <code>username</code> and <code>password</code>

-6. Note that the project is built using OpenAI GPT-4.
+7. Note that the project is built using OpenAI GPT-4.
 Thus, it is necessary to have an OpenAI API key.
 Otherwise, for the use of open-source LLMs on huggingface, import your model using the steps below.
     ```console

     $ pip install langchain huggingface_hub